 After determining the actual presence and amount of damage, and reading what you can understand about your insurance coverage in your policy, consider whether or not it would be in your financial interest to file a claim.
 If you file your claim, you (not your contractor) should be prepared to explain and prove your loss to your insurance company.
 While it is acceptable to have your roofing contractor share his observations with your insurance company adjuster and to point out the damage to the roof at the time it is inspected, your contractor is not licensed or qualified to debate with or represent you in discussions with your insurance company regarding your claim.
 You must do that yourself or through someone licensed to represent you.

 If the insurance company agrees that there is hail damage to your roof but does not agree on the amount of the damage, ask your contractor to provide you with a bid (not an “estimate”) to do the necessary roof repair or replacement.
 The insurance company can agree to pay that bid or, if they do not, should be asked to provide a bid of their own from a contractor of their choosing … rather than to “estimate” the damage on their computer software program.
 Your payment should be based on the cost to restore your home to its pre-storm condition … not an “estimated” cost to restore your home.

-If this process appears complicated, confusing, or as something you would not prefer to do on your own, you should seek the advice of a licensed public adjuster or attorney.
-If you are in Missouri you can call me during normal business hours and I will try to assist you.
+If this process appears complicated, confusing, or something you would not prefer to do on your own, you should seek the advice of a licensed public adjuster or attorney.
+If you are in Missouri you can call me during normal business hours and I will discuss this with you.
 There is no charge for the call.